Home Price Index

 Data Series Description

-The Real Estate Center's Texas Home Price Index measures price appreciation changes for residential single-family homes.
+The Texas Real Estate Research Center's Texas Home Price Index measures price appreciation changes for residential single-family homes.
 Each market index begins at a value of 100 at the base period.
 The base period is the benchmark period by which all future periods are compared.
 Base periods vary for each market based on data availability.
 An index value of 150 in the latest period would represent an average of 50 percent home price appreciation compared with the base period for that market.

 For Austin, DFW, and Houston, additional three-tier indexes are produced following price appreciation for the lower, middle, and higher percentile price ranges over time.